kleverin/ME597-Fall2025/5-Final_Project/1-Turtlebot_Instructions.md

 * `navigator.launch.py` for Tasks 2 and 3

+### Submission Requirements
+1) For Task 1:

+   You will save/load your map files to/from the maps folder in the turtlebot3_gazebo package.
+Call it "map.yaml","map.pgm".

+2) For Task 2:

+   Make sure your map will load the map file called "map" from the turtlebot3_gazebo package.

+3) For Task 3:

+   You must publish the x,y position of each color ball.
+You can leave the z position as 0.

+Please publish a Point type message (`geometry_msgs/Point`) to three separate topics called: `/red_pos`, `/blue_pos`, `/green_pos`.

 ### Grading
 1) Task 1: Autonomous Mapping
     * Baseline solution: autonomous mapping strategy to create a map of the given world